 There are five reminders to help ensure your boots last years.

-1. Always let boots air dry away from direct heat.
+2. If your boots DO get wet, always let them air dry away from direct heat.
 Once boots are dry (it may take a couple days, be patient!), follow up with appropriate cleaning/conditioning routine.

 5. Wax should always be applied AFTER conditioning—used alone it will just dry out the leather.